rasoolsomji/django-security/README.md

 # Security tips for your Django project

+## Preamble
+This is a collection of security vulnerabilities and possible mitigations that you can employ in your Django project.
+I've included a key below to differentiate between those that pose a likely and important threat, and those which you can get away with ignoring until your project matures.

+There are code snippets, linked to from the relevant vulnerability, which you might find useful, they are not installable Django apps.

+Most of the suggested solutions cover **versions ≈1.8-2.2**, but I have included specific version numbers where applicable with each solution.

 ## Key: <a name="top">
 <img src="icons/green-hazard-30.png"> - Low importance.
 An unlikely or inefficient attack surface, but which might need to be addressed to complete a security audit.